Thursday, 19 December 2024

 Talal Haj Bakry and Tommy Mysk shared their findings in a post, which explained that the platform uses CDNs (Content Delivery Networks) to transfer their data across the world effectively.
 So as to improve their performance, these CDNs transfer the data over HTTP, which is unencrypted instead of choosing HTTPS, which is more secure and doesn’t put user’s data at risk.

 “Any router between the TikTok app and TikTok’s CDNs can easily list all the videos that user has downloaded and watched, exposing their watch history,” Mysk wrote.
-“Public Wi-Fi operators, internet service providers, and intelligence agencies can collect this data without much effort,” he further added.
+“Public Wi-Fi operators, service providers, and intelligence agencies can collect this data without much effort,” he further added.

 Since TikTok transfers data such as profile pictures and videos via HTTP, these developers found it susceptible to attacks.
 Basically, attackers could alter the content in transmission, then swap the real video on an account with a fake of their choosing.